appCurious/hero-experience/README.md

 	string: dynamically-change-selectors="true" (used as truthy comparison)
 ```
 ### product-id
-the sku or unique identifier for this product or page as indexed in our system.  this id is used for reporting and data retrieval
+the sku or unique identifier for this product or page as indexed in our system.  this id is used for reporting and data retrieval.  setting the product-id attribute will read all custom attributes and initialize the display.
 ### ec-json
 the url called to retrieve data as it is defined in our system according to your configurations
 ### hero-reference-selectors